-Unlike a bunker, a safe room’s not meant for long-term shelter.
-You're only supposed to stay there until the threat's over or until help reaches you.
+Unlike a bunker, it’s not meant for long-term shelter.
+You’re only supposed to stay in a safe room until the threat’s over or until help reaches you.

 How to Build a DIY Safe Room

-If you decide to make your own safe room, here are some tips to help you get started:
+If you decide to make a DIY safe room, here are some tips to help you get started:

 Find the Perfect Location

 Building a new home?
-You're lucky, 'cause that means you get to make your safe room part of the building plan.
+You’re lucky, because that means you get to make your DIY safe room part of the building plan.

 - Is it quick and easy for your family to get to?